 Moral of the Story

 Listening Post 300.
 The 14 songs on Kezeren Koiht (Ancient Custom) have everything required of first-rate folk tales: Dreams and journeys, peril and gore, omens and clairvoyants, love sagas that end well and badly.
 But where the Brothers Grimm had the perfect family name for their collected works, a suitable adjective for Merema’s collection should perhaps reflect the ensemble’s honorable purpose: Survival of the culture and languages their stories represent.
 Merema is based in Saransk, capital of Russia’s autonomous Republic of Mordovia, 650 km (400 miles) east of Moscow.
-Though 40 percent of the region’s population are ethnic Mordovians, few people—mostly in small, isolated villages—speak Erzya or Moksha, the two Mordovian languages.
+Though 40 percent of the region’s people are ethnic Mordovians few, mostly in isolated villages, speak Moksha—performance language of Kezeren Koiht—or it’s sister Mordovian tongue, Erzya.
 Merema, an ethnographic folklore studio/ensemble, does field expeditions in the villages to find old stories; founded by university professor Ekaterina Modina, the group rotates members attracted to the mission but who also pursue more lucrative careers.
-The key to Merema’s appeal is their stunning a cappella polyphony.
-The tone is inviting in Our Beloved Guests (кельгома минь инжиньке, video 1), the celebratory opener and rare track that doesn’t take an omimous turn.
+The key to the group’s appeal is stunning a cappella polyphony.
+The tone is inviting in Our Beloved Guests (кельгома минь инжиньке, video 1), the opener and rare track that doesn’t take an omimous turn.
 Misfortune is afoot in Moksha Girl Was Walking (Якась, якась Мокшень стирнясь, video 2), though the tale ends on a hopeful note.
-Vai, Two Mountains (Кафта панттне, video 3) trumpets a soldier’s return from war, while the handsome but hapless Alesha – A Son of an Old Lady (Бабанянь цёрась Алëшась, video 4) loses his white horses.
+Vai, Two Mountains (Кафта панттне, video 3) trumpets a soldier’s return from war, while the handsome but hapless Alesha – A Son of an Old Lady (Бабанянь цёрась Алëшась, video 4) loses his horses.
 And somewhere in the past there must have been a Mordovian Poe or Shelley to come up with the horrors that face Gorkina Anastasia (Горкань Настась, video 5).
 The songs on Kezeren Koiht feature common folk, frozen in time and in robust languages—but sent forth in a world with too little space for old cultures and customs.
-In Merema’s dedication and presentation, these tales are nothing less than noble.
+In Merema’s dedication and presentation, their tales are nothing less than noble.
 (CPL Music)

 Merema: Kezeren Koiht